Autumn1998/GisSPA/README.md

 #### Install

-1.  install hdf5
+1.  install hdf5 1.8
-2.  replace the "LINK_FLAG" and "COMP_FLAG" in Makefile to set hdf5 available.
+2.  replace the "LIB_HDF5" and "INCLUDE_HDF5" (row 4 & 5) in Makefile to set hdf5 available.
 3.  complie with Makefile.
-HDF5 denpendcy is needed to read ".hdf"
+4.  write a config file
-4.  ./main + args
+5.  ./main + config_file

 #### Parameters
 This program detect targets with orientations and tanslations.